Cokode/School_Project02/README.md

 - Collect rewards ($) to earn points.
 - Use points to break walls and hidden walls (Enter key).
 - Avoid obstacles such as walls.
-- Reach the queen's position to win the game.
+- Reach the queen's position to win the game and earn 100 additional points.